-MOWER DRIVE BELT REMOVAL (See Fig. 35)
+MOWER DRIVE BELT REMOVAL (See Fig. 32)

 - Park tractor on a level surface.
-Engage parking brake. - Lower attachment lift lever to its lowest position. - Remove mandrel covers. - Remove any dirt or grass clippings which may have accumulated around mandrels and entire upper deck surface. - · Remove spring from eyebolt. - Remove belt from all pulleys. - Remove the belt from around the electric clutch on the engine shaft.
+Engage parking brake. - Lower attachment lift lever to its lowest position. - Remove mandrel covers. - Remove any dirt or grass clippings which may have accumulated around mandrels and entire upper deck surface. - Remove nut and pulley guard. - · Remove spring from eyebolt. - · Remove belt from all pulleys. - Remove the belt from around the electric clutch on the engine shaft.

-MOWER DRIVE BELT INSTALLATION (See Fig. 36 & 37) NOTE: For ease in installing the deck belt, refer to the routing decal on the cutting deck.
+MOWER DRIVE BELT INSTALLATION (See Fig. 33 & 34) NOTE: For ease in installing the deck belt, refer to the routing decal on the cutting deck.